turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 sidebar: true
 ---

 Every developer has more ideas than time.
 As David Allen likes to say "the human brain is for creating ideas, not remembering them."
-Let’s build a system to record your good, bad, and awful ideas.
+Let’s build a system to record your good, bad, and awful ideas - IdeaBox.

 ## I0: Getting Started